georgbasler/JMassBalance/README.md

 For accessing the tool from your code, an API Documentation can be found online and is included in the doc directory of the download package.

-For comments and suggestions, please contact basler@mpimp-golm.mpg.de.
+For comments and suggestions, please contact Georg Basler.

-2011-07-10
+2023-06-27